danstanhope/generator-backbone-marionette/README.md

 ## Usage

+Install: `npm install -g generator-backbone-marionette`

+Create and new directory and jump in there.

+`mkdir my-app-name && cd $_`

+Run:

+`yo backbone-marionette`

 Once you've got the generator, run one of the following grunt commands.
 The main difference being that `develop` will include a watch task and won't using almond.js to build a single js file.
 Make sure you use `release` for production, as you don't want require making a bunch of http requests.

 `grunt develop`